Initiative Information

 AGE-FRIENDLY LEADERSHIP

-AGE-FRIENDLY ACTION PLAN & SURVEY
+AGE-FRIENDLY COMMUNITY ACTION PLAN & SURVEY

 AGE-FRIENDLY PARKS

-AGE-FRIENDLY POLICY
+AGE-FRIENDLY LIBRARIES

 AGE-FRIENDLY AWARENESS